Sparks Brain Preservation

 Is paid membership required to enroll for services?

 No, a paid membership is not required to sign up.
 You can sign up for brain preservation with no upfront costs.
 From our perspective, signing up for preservation is clearly better than nothing and it is recommended if you do not have any funds available to pay for membership right now.
-It also may be the best option if you intend on using one of our no-cost options, such as remote brain preservation by a third party professional, and you do not have the money available right now to pay for the membership costs.

 However, if you do have the available money right now, and are considering any of our paid service options, we believe that becoming a paying member will benefit both you and our organization.
-It will benefit you because paying members receive 33% off all services after 2 years and because membership fees accumulate as service credits.
+It will benefit you because paying members receive 20% off all services after 2 years and because membership fees accumulate as service credits.
 See Membership for more.

 Another possible option is to sign the paperwork for preservation now and then consider becoming a paying member in the future if you later do have enough money for this.